egoswami1/cse15l-lab-reports/week5-report.md

 $ find -name "*2028*"
 ./plos/pmed.0020281.txt
 ```
-In this example we searched for a file wtih a name that conatined 2028 anywhere within the name.
+In this example we searched for a file with a name that contained 2028 anywhere within the name.
 There was only 1 result in the entire directory.
 The `-name` option is useful because it allows a user to quickly find if a file exists or files with similar names.

 Second application: `find -type`
 ```